notadeejay/rbc-training/data/Week 5 Day 1/03__HTML Forms__Reading.md

 ## Labels

-Labels let users know what information they should be inputting into what field.
+Labels let users know what information they should be inputting into which field.

 ```html
 <label>Search Here</label>